curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Hi, I'm Douglas, the author, and I'm not a thought basilisk.
 I'm a man.

 I am not a messiah and neither are you.
 No human in this information age is a "worthy messiah" - it's blasphemy and sub-optimal for human progress, disrespectful to history and society.
 Don't believe in me.
 Don't trust in me.
-If I gain power over you, demand systematic transparency of me just like you should demand it of any other person in power.
+You shouldn't blindly believe or trust anything - love it all instead.

-There are many great purposes (religions) out there - a vast toolshed to explore.
-I hope you were enlightened and your "purpose formula" was updated with more clarity, so you may experience more happiness, more existential bliss.
+There are many great purposes out there - a vast toolshed to explore.
+I hope you were enlightened and your "purpose formula" was updated with more clarity, so you may exercise great intent, find more happiness, live in existential bliss.

 I love existence.
 I want it to continue.
 I hope you do too.